godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 ### Backend

-After the signature has been verigied, another problem arises: how does Godwoken calculate the next on-layer2-chain state? **Backends** in Godwoken handle this task.
+After the signature has been verified, another problem arises: how does Godwoken calculate the next on-layer2-chain state? **Backends** in Godwoken handle this task.

 Godwoken actually has 2 kinds of accounts: